nhansp/git-blame-someone-else/README.md

 ![ezgif-1396449034](https://cloud.githubusercontent.com/assets/762949/12863650/068e2820-cc2e-11e5-80c5-6ebdb71f51ea.gif)

 ## Disclaimer:

-`From nhansp: this will replace THE ENTIRE REPOSITORY with the new author.
-Try at your own risk.`

 This changes not only who authored the commit but the listed commiter as well.
 It also is something I wrote as a joke, so please don't run this against your production repo and complain if this script deletes everything.